What is White Drape?

 It is a specialty product that is white in color and flows in the firing.

 White Drape can be applied over a colored glaze for spill/drip effects.
 When doing so you would need to apply 2 coats in the area of choice with a brush or with tip adaptor on 2 oz. squeeze bottle.
 The 2 oz. size bottles are sold with a cap and tip accessory included.

-Can be used in conjunction with CSP41 Flowing Art.
+It can be used in conjunction with CSP41 Flowing Art.
 It is recommended that you use the Flowing Art under the White Drape for a more open or lacy effect.
 The Flowing Art moves in the firing also.